Destileria Limtuaco: History

 Destileria Limtuaco was established in 1852 during the Spanish colonial era by Chinese merchant and martial arts master Lim Tua Co, who was also known as Bonifacio Limtuaco.
 Lim Tua Co was an immigrant from Amoy in Qing China (modern-day Xiamen, China).
 He set up a small distillery along Gandara Street in Binondo, Manila, initially selling only Chinese herbal wine which later became known as sioktong.

 Limtuaco was succeeded by his nephew, Lim Chay Seng.
 Limtuaco's son was not able to inherit the business, who died earlier while on a visit to Amoy.
 Under Lim Chay Seng, the distillery began introducing liquors which appealed to Americans.

 Lim was succeeded by his son, James Limpe, who studied at the University of Washington in the United States.
 During World War II, the occupying Imperial Japanese forces seized control of the distillery for its strategic value, but not before Limpe destroyed the distillery's stocks.
 He was subsequently captured by the Japanese and incarcerated at Fort Bonifacio in retaliation for his actions, but was later released as part of pardons made in commemoration of Emperor Hirohito's birthday.
 After the war, Limpe introduced a more modern management system, and introduced vodka to the distillery's line of products.

 Julius Limpe took over the family business in 1982 following the death of his father James.
 Julius had also studied in the United States like his father where he also learned distillery techniques.
 Under Julius Limpe, the distillery developed patents and built several plants.
 Destileria Limtuaco eventually became a major player in the alcohol beverage industry after he utilized marketing campaign to promote the distillery's products in several platforms including television.
-He also introduced White Castle Whiskey, historically one of the distillery's well-received products.
+He also introduced White Castle Whisky, historically one of the distillery's well-received products.

 The distillery experienced financial issues in the 1990s, following a labor strike which halted production for six months, and this negatively impacted its share in the domestic market.
 Revenue from exports saved the company from bankruptcy.

 Julius Limpe turned over the company to his daughter Olivia Limpe-Aw in 2004 to pursue a career in visual arts.
 It was under Limpe-Aw's tenure that Destileria Limtuaco introduced the "Philippine Craft Spirits" line.
 By the 2010s, the export market of the distillery include China, Japan, South Korea, Malaysia, Thailand, and Taiwan.

 The distillery gained the reputation of being the oldest in the Philippines for existing for at least a century.

 Destileria Limtuaco opened a museum dedicated to its history on February 6, 2018.
 The museum is hosted inside a stone house in Intramuros, Manila.

 In the early phase of the COVID-19 pandemic in 2020, Destileria Limtuaco introduced its own line of disinfectant alcohol in anticipation of lowered demand for alcoholic beverages.
 Sales of its alcoholic beverages were expectedly affected by the pandemic due to the temporary closure of bars as part of community quarantines measures.